MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ---
 title: "Create and configure a Linux CMake project in Visual Studio"
-description: "How to create, configure, edit and compile a Linux CMake project in Visual Studio" ms.date: "06/07/2019" ms.assetid: f8707b32-f90d-494d-ae0b-1d44425fdc25
+description: "How to create, configure, edit, and compile a Linux CMake project in Visual Studio" ms.date: "06/12/2019" ms.assetid: f8707b32-f90d-494d-ae0b-1d44425fdc25
 ---

-# Configure a Linux CMake project
+# Create and configure a Linux CMake project

 ::: moniker range="vs-2015"